Skip Navigation

 SARAH: How has this internship affirmed or changed your career goals?

-ALTAN: I didn’t have that many goals before I started my internship at T/m.
+ALTAN: I didn’t have that many goals before I started my internship at the Museum.
 After getting used to the work culture, I have more ideas for my career path.
 I was always interested in project management, but I fell in love with it now.
 Also, I will take data analysis classes that will help me grow those skills I don’t have.
-Although I was nervous to interview so many companies for my corporate project at T/m at first, I became more self-confident and comfortable speaking to new people and making more connections.
+Although I was nervous to interview so many companies for my corporate project at the Museum at first, I became more self-confident and comfortable speaking to new people and making more connections.
 Now, I am ready to do my next step confidentially.

 Altan Sodnomragchaa posing with miniature inspired art structure